Why Do Dogs Eat Their Poop?

 FFD recipes have all gone through AAFCO feeding trials so you know they are complete and balanced.
 If you make it at home using our DIY kits, they still get the same nutrition.

-Avoid Having Your Dog Become a Poop Eater
+Avoid Your Dog Becoming a Poop Eater

 Whether your dog is having medical problems, behavioral issues, or dietary insufficiencies, it’s important to consult your veterinarian about poop eating.